Compare to Similar Products

 Our final metric looked at the stopping ability of each of these skateboards.
 We based scores on both the distance it took for the board to stop or slow down enough to run out on flat ground, as well as how comfortable we felt using the brakes to manage our speed when descending steep hills.
 The Hiboy delivered some typical results in both tests, earning it a middle-of-the-road score.

 This skateboard took an average of around 50' to come to a complete stop when traveling about 12 miles per hour on flat ground, with the results of our three trials all being within 5' of each other.
 It took an average of 32' to slow down enough for our tester to feel confident to hop off and run out, with both of these numbers being just a bit further than average in our experience.

 This skateboard was able to keep us at a reduced speed when descending on a 15% grade, as long as we applied full brakes at the start of the hill.
 It could keep us from accelerating but it definitely wouldn't do that much if we were already at peak speed.

 Overall, we think the Hiboy S22 is a solid skateboard.
 It's far from our favorite but is fast and has plenty of power and decent range for flat terrain.
-It's a bad choice if you live somewhere with less than ideal streets or plenty of hills but it can be a very attractive option if you are shopping with limited funds.
+It's a bad choice if you live somewhere with less than ideal streets or plenty of hills, but it can be a very attractive option for those on a budget.